eficode-recruitment/eficode-recruitment-2024/README.md

 - (terraform) Create Docker artifact registry,

 Further possible improvements:
+- (gcp) Don't grant `roles/artifactregistry.reader` to `allUsers` in the Artifact Registry (that was a dirty hack to make things work, sorry),
 - (terraform) Use [remote-exec provisioner](https://developer.hashicorp.com/terraform/language/resources/provisioners/remote-exec) to install Docker on the VM (seems interesting, might be bad practice though),
 - (terraform, ansible) Use Ansible Vault to store service account key,
 - (terraform, gcp) Use [storage bucket](https://cloud.google.com/docs/terraform/resource-management/store-state) to centralize Terraform state - useful for working in a team,